-The purpose of this chapter is to regulate both existing and new accessory dwelling units (ADUs) and junior accessory dwelling units (JADUs) in compliance with California Government Code Sections 65852.2 and 65852.22 residential zoning districts and on residential property consistent with state law (California Government Code Sections 65852.1 through 65852.2).
+The purpose of this chapter is to regulate accessory dwelling units (ADUs) and junior accessory dwelling units (JADUs) in compliance with California Government Code Sections 65852.2 and 65852.22.
 This chapter is intended to implement the Housing Element of the Burlingame General Plan by providing for additional housing opportunities.
 This will be accomplished by increasing the number of units available within existing neighborhoods while maintaining the primarily single-family and multifamily residential character of the area, and establishing standards for the development and occupancy of accessory dwelling units and junior accessory dwelling units to ensure that they are compatible with neighboring uses and structures, adequately equipped with public utility services, safe for human occupancy, and do not create unreasonable traffic and safety impacts.